1. Where are you located?

 2. What are your hours?

 We are open 7 days a week!
-We are open daily from 12PM - 9PM (earlier during the summer).
+During the summer months, we are open Monday thru Friday from 12PM - 9PM (we close at 8PM during the winter months), and 12PM-8PM on Saturday and Sunday.
 We are closed on Thanksgiving and Christmas.

 We work hard to keep such extended open hours in order to make our pets and services as available as possible to you.